Generic Name: sumatriptan succinate

 - Uncontrolled hypertension [see Warnings and Precautions (5.8)].

-- Known hypersensitivity to sumatriptan [see Warnings and Precautions (5.9) and Adverse Reactions (6.2) ].
+- Hypersensitivity to sumatriptan (angioedema and anaphylaxis seen) [see Warnings and Precautions (5.9)].

 - Severe hepatic impairment [see Clinical Pharmacology (12.3)].